What We Are Learn On This Post

 - Heterogeneous elements are allowed.

-- It implements Serializable, Cloneable, and Random Access interface.
+- It implements Serializable, Cloneable, and Random Access interfaces.

 Different Way to Create Vector Class object